tinacms/tina.io/content/blog/announcing-extending-tina.md

 ### 5. Update your `_app.{js,tsx}`

 The last step is to update your `_app.{js,tsx}`.
-Since the config and the provider are in seperate file this will be less code then what was there previously.
+Since the config and the provider are in a separate file, this will be less code than what was there previously.

 `_app.{js,tsx}` before: